cisocrgroup/ocrd_cis/README.md

 ```

 ### ocrd-cis-ocropy-binarize
-The ocropy-binarize tool can be used to binarize, denoise and deskew pages / regions / lines of a workspace.
+The `ocropy-binarize` tool can be used to binarize (and optionally denoise and deskew) pages / regions / lines of a page.
-It runs the Ocropy "nlbin" adaptive thresholding, deskewing estimation and denoising on every segment of every PAGE in the input file group and references the resulting segment image files in the output PAGE (as AlternativeImage).
+It runs the "nlbin" adaptive whitelevel thresholding on every segment of every PAGE in the input file group and references the resulting segment image files in the output PAGE (as AlternativeImage).
 (If a deskewing angle has already been annotated in a region, the tool respects that and rotates accordingly.)
 Images can also be produced grayscale-normalized.
 ```sh
 ocrd-cis-ocropy-binarize \
   --input-file-grp OCR-D-SEG-LINE-DES \